BBieganowski/pymicrostructure/README.md

-# MicrostructPy
+# PyMicrostructure

-microstructpy is a powerful Python library for simulating and analyzing financial market microstructure.
+pymicrostructure is a powerful Python library for simulating and analyzing financial market microstructure.
 It provides a flexible framework for modeling various market participants, implementing trading strategies, and evaluating market performance metrics.

 ## Table of Contents